DASH Diet Meal Prep for the Week: Easy Low-Sodium Meals

 1. Chicken and Quinoa Power Bowls

-Start with quinoa, add roasted vegetables, sliced chicken, and a spoonful of yogurt-herb sauce.
-This bowl is balanced, filling, and easy to pack for work.
+Start with a scoop of quinoa, add roasted vegetables, sliced baked chicken, and a spoonful of yogurt-herb sauce.
+You can also add a handful of baby spinach or arugula for extra greens.

 2. Lentil Veggie Soup

-A big pot of lentil soup is a classic make-ahead option.
-Use onions, carrots, celery, tomatoes, lentils, and no-salt-added broth.
-Freeze individual portions for later in the week.
+A large pot of lentil soup is a meal prep classic.
+It is filling, inexpensive, and easy to freeze.
+Use onions, carrots, celery, garlic, tomatoes, lentils, and no-salt-added broth for a comforting dish that aligns well with the DASH pattern.

 3. Salmon with Sweet Potatoes and Broccoli